Jodels2002/KickPi-OS/README.md

 https://www.raspberrypi.org/software/

 Optional:
-- Format a USB stick
+- Format a USB stick ( FAT32, Volume Label "AMIGA" )
-- Call him AMIGA
-- Copy the "Shared" files from the AmigaForever installation -> "AMIGA/Shared/Copy here are your AmigaForever files"
+- Copy the "Shared" folder from the AmigaForever installation -> "AMIGA/Shared/*here are your AmigaForever files*"

 # Installation:
 On the raspberry you open a terminal window and type following commands: